- The next step after being accepted into Boyce College is to apply for housing.

 The entire east wing of Fuller Hall will be home to Boyce College females for the 2018-2019 academic year.
 Fuller Hall is a suite style dorm with a common kitchenette and bathroom shared by 2-4 individuals.
 Fuller Hall was completely updated in Spring of 2018 and includes an updated lounge area on the first floor.

 A comfortable gathering area for students and their friends.

 This public lounge area includes several great places to study or hang out, including kitchens, meeting rooms, a concert venue, and more.

-Students approved to live off-campus based on part-time student status must remain part-time for the entire semester for which they are approved.
-Students who violate the residential requirement will face disciplinary action (reprimand, probation, or withdrawal), pay a monetary fine, and be required to move on-campus or forfeit their student status.
+Students approved to live off-campus based on the student living with parent(s) or legal guardian(s) must remain in the home with the parent(s) or legal guardian(s) for the entirety of the semester.
+Similarly, students approved to live off-campus based on part-time status must remain part-time for the entirety of the semester.
+Students who violate the residency requirement may face disciplinary action (reprimand, probation, or withdrawal), a monetary fine, and be required to move on-campus or forfeit their student status.